wn-doolittle/caliper-spec/caliper.md

 * `selection`: an optional [TextPositionSelector](#textPositionSelector) MAY be specified.
 If a TextPositionSelector is defined both its [start](#start) and [end](#end) positions MUST be specified.

-* `selectionText`: an optional string value representing the highlighted segment of the annotated DigitalResource MAY be specified.
+* `selectionText`: an optional string value representing a plain-text rendering of the highlighted segment of the annotated DigitalResource MAY be specified.

 #### Example
 ```json